 The history of schools in Toronto

-While various forms of schooling were available in the area we now call Toronto from its earliest days as colony (and much earlier when you consider the First Nations who first occupied this territory), the history of the city's public school system as we know it today can be traced back to 1847.
+While various forms of schooling were available in the area we now call Toronto from its earliest days as colony, the history of the city's public school system as we know it today can be traced back to 1847.

 That was the year that the Toronto Normal School opened.
 It was the first teachers' college not just in the recently incorporated city but in all of Upper Canada, which eventually gave its location at St. James Square the nickname "the cradle of Ontario's education system."